What Is An End Of Life Plan?

 Whilst others are the opposite, they may be afraid to think about death.
 Or perhaps even feel paralysed with moving forward in areas of their life.

-If this sounds like you, or someone you know, Gifted By Grief is an excellent book to help in this type of situation.
+If this sounds like you, or someone you know, Before I Go is an excellent book to help in this type of situation.

 But back to thinking clearly and avoiding a clouding of judgement.